loov/goda/README.md

 go build -a --toolexec "goda exec" .
 ```

 Maybe you noticed that it's using some weird symbols on the command-line while specifying packages.
-They allow to specify more complex scenarios.
+They allow for more complex scenarios.

 The basic syntax is that you can specify multiple packages: